Switch Hitter: Critical reception

+Murray praised the episode for beginning the storyline of Maeby becoming a film executive for its satire of the industry and for utilizing Maeby, who was left mainly unused throughout the second season.
+Murray found the other subplots to be inferior, but enjoyed that Lindsay, who also played a lesser role in season two, was given screen time.
+In 2019, Brian Tallerico from Vulture ranked the episode 52nd out of the whole series, giving it a mixed review.
+He felt it continued a trend of decreasing quality found in the middle of season two, asserting that the alopecia jokes grew stale quickly for him, but found a joke from Gob to be its sole highlight.

-The A.V.
-Club writer Noel Murray praised the episode, saying it "begins one of [his] favorite storylines in the entire run of Arrested Development".
-In 2019, Brian Tallerico from Vulture ranked the episode 52nd out of the whole series, saying it "stands poor at the center of season two’s mid-season sag."
-Tara Ariano of Cracked listed Lucille's "And a piece of toast" line as one of the 100 funniest television punchlines of all times.
-Yahoo Entertainment's Joe George praised "Switch Hitter", hailing it as one of the greatest episodes of Arrested Development.
+Tara Ariano of Cracked listed Lucille's "And a piece of toast" line as one of the 100 funniest television punchlines of all time.
+Yahoo Entertainments Joe George praised "Switch Hitter", hailing it as one of the greatest episodes of Arrested Development.
 He found the softball game to produce many "great gags", particularly Ann knocking her opponents over.
-Brandon Stroud of Uproxx, in his list of the series' best sports-related episodes, called "Switch Hitter" it's best episode to include the sport of softballs.
-Stroud highlighted Ann's dialogue, a line about "candy beans", and Gob's chicken dance when on outfield.
+Brandon Stroud of Uproxx, in his list of the series' best sports-related episodes, called "Switch Hitter" its best episode to include the sport of softball.
+Stroud highlighted Ann's dialogue, a line about "candy beans", and Gob's chicken dance when on the outfield.
+MLB journalist Michael Clair praised the episode, listing it as one of the greatest baseball-themed episodes of television.
+He noted that, despite the series's more modern elements, it still adheres to the older television trope of a softball-themed episode.